ErnieTech101/WSJTX_Announce_Maker/README.md

 Type 'exit' to quit.

 ========================================
-Enter the announcement text: New CQ Zone on Band
+- Enter the announcement text: New CQ Zone on Band <- Put in any text you want
-Enter filename (e.g. 'alert01'): CQZoneOnBand       <- Hey, put in whatever you want!
+- Enter filename (e.g. 'alert01'): CQZoneOnBand
-Downloading neural audio for: 'New CQ Zone On Band'...
+- Downloading neural audio for: 'New CQ Zone On Band'...
-Success!
+- Success!
 Saved as: C:\WSJTX Sounds Project\CQZoneOnBand.wav

+It will save to whatever directory you're working in.
+Then just copy the files to C:\WSJT-X\bin\sounds

-- Now you can do over all the WSJT-X announcements located in ./bin/sounds to your hearts content
+## Now you can do over all the WSJT-X announcements to your hearts content

-Have fun!
+## Have fun!